Flamethr0wer/ArduinoDS4/README.md

 Do not fear!
 It is still possible to upload the image, you just need to try this one easy trick.

-1. Make the modification in your programme.
+1. Make the modification in your sketch.
 2. Click the upload icon (or Sketch > Upload)
 3. While it is compiling, press the reset button on your Arduino
     - On Windows with the Arduino IDE, this can be done after the "Compiling sketch..." notification changes to "Uploading..."